adjust/cocos2dx_sdk/README.md

 ### <a id="ios-frameworks"></a>[iOS] Frameworks

-You need to add following frameworks to your app's Xcode project:
+Select your project in the Project Navigator.
+In the left hand side of the main view, select your target.
+In the tab `Build Phases`, expand the group `Link Binary with Libraries`.
+On the bottom of that section click on the `+` button.
+Select below mentined frameworks and make sure to change the `Status` of frameworks to `Optional`.
+Adjust SDK uses these frameworks with following purpose:

-* `iAd.framework` - in case you are running iAd campaigns
+* `iAd.framework` - to support Apple Search Ads campaigns
+* `AdServices.framework` - to support Apple Search Ads campaigns
-* `AdSupport.framework` - for reading iOS Advertising Id (IDFA)
+* `AdSupport.framework` - to read iOS Advertising Id (IDFA) value
-* `CoreTelephony.framework` - for reading MCC and MNC information
-* `StoreKit.framework` - for communication with SKAdNetwork framework
+* `StoreKit.framework` - to communicate with `SKAdNetwork` framework
 * `AppTrackingTransparency.framework` - to ask for user's consent to be tracked and obtain status of that consent
-* `AdjustSdk.framework` - our native iOS SDK framework

-If you are not running any iAd campaigns, you can feel free to remove the `iAd.framework` dependency.
-If you don't use SKAdNetwork framework, feel free to remove `StoreKit.framework` dependency (unless you need it for something else).

 ### <a id="ios-linker-flags"></a>[iOS] Additional linker flags